istio/istio/release/README.md

 This will run all the presubmits on the istio repo, smoke testing the created artifacts.

 Step 4: Request PR approval and wait for the PR to be merged.
 Note down the SHA of the merged PR in `RELEASE_SHA`.
-We will create the release at tag
+We will create the release tag from it.

 Step 5: Finalize the release.
-This creates the release in GitHub, uploads the artifacts, advances next release tag, and updates download script with latest release:
+This creates the release draft in GitHub, uploads the artifacts, advances next release tag, and updates download script with latest release:
 ```
 $ githubctl --token_file=<github token file> \